 “Come Walk in our Moccasins’’ has proven to be very successful in inspiring Indigenous youth and students to consider a career in medicine, through the experience of role-modeling of our Indigenous medical students, staff and community members.
 After attending a mini-med school, many participants felt better prepared to approach our Admissions Officer for advice on application criteria, prerequisites and other requirements needed for admission to the Faculty of Medicine.

-Since its inception in January 2010, we have welcomed more than 240 Indigenous participants to the mini-med school sessions, from within the Ottawa area, nearby First Nations reserves, and as far as northern Quebec and Atlantic Canada.
+Since its inception in January 2010, we have welcomed 300 Indigenous participants to the mini-med school sessions, from within the Ottawa area, nearby First Nations reserves, and as far as northern Quebec and Atlantic Canada.
 We are pleased to encourage everyone to pursue their dream of becoming a doctor.
 Visit our 2015 Flickr photo album!

 The deadlines to register are as follows: